 Pupukea, Oahu in July, 1965 (Kay & Young, 1969).

 Black Rock, Maui; May 6, 2003.

 Observations and comments:

-1: Although the included photos show minimal feeding damage on the sponge, we've seen several shots on-line showing H. fellowsi resting on the same species of sponge (some with substantially more feeding damage).
+1: Although the included photos show minimal feeding damage on the sponge (that might be attributed to breakage), we've seen several shots on-line showing H. fellowsi resting on the same species of sponge, some with substantially more feeding damage.